davewalk/Voter-ID-API/readme.md

 ### api.voterid2012.org/states/{state name | state abbr}

-Pass a state's name or two-letter abbreviation to get only data for that state.
+Pass a state's name or two-letter abbreviation to get only that state's data.

 ### api.voterid2012.org/states?require={id | photo | strict}

-Returns the state's that require the parameter passed.
+Returns the states that require the parameter passed.

 JSONP is supported: